laminlabs/lamindb/README.md

 **LaminDB fills the gap.** It is a lineage-native lakehouse that understands bio-registries and formats (`AnnData`, `.zarr`, …) based on the established open data stack:
 Postgres/SQLite for metadata and cross-platform storage systems for big datasets.
-By offering queries, tracing & validation in a single API, LaminDB provides a simple framework to turn messy, agentic biological R&D into a scalable process.
+By offering **queries, tracing & validation in a single API**, LaminDB provides the **context & memory** to turn messy, agentic biological R&D into a scalable process.

 </details>